j7k6/docs.j7k6.org/_posts/2021-11-11-hetzner-cloud-kubernetes-cluster.md

    brew install kubernetes-cli
    ```
 2. Copy the contents of `/etc/kubernetes/admin.conf` from the master node to the local `$HOME/.kube/config` file.
-3. Check if connection to cluster is working and all nodes are `Ready`:
+3. Check if the connection to the cluster is working:
    ```bash
    kubectl get nodes
    ```